 AMIP interns were drawn from such business schools as Yale, UPenn, London Business School, Spain’s IESE business school, Lagos Business School, Ghana’s GIMPA, and the Strathmore Business School in Kenya.
 The companies that made the list to host the interns included, from Nigeria, Alitheia Capital, Doreo Partners, and Verod Capital.
 Kachifo Books, NN24, and AACE Foods completed the Nigerian list.
 From Kenya, we have Craft Silicon, Pamoja Media, KenCall, POS vendor Paystream, and online content aggregator A24.
 And in Ghana, we have Oasis Capital and Injaro Investments.

 Technically, Mr. Elumelu is a billionaire!
+In Naira.
 Oh yes, there is a high level of opaquity in Africa to know what these bank moguls worth, but I am confident that if he owns a sizable portion of UBA and other clusters of businesses, he seats on a more formidable foundation in that league than the folks that depend on oil fluctuations to make the Forbe’s list.
 Right, it feels good that an African has money to spend to actually improve Africa.
 So, be rest assured that TEF got it and we will see more of these interns into Africa, yearly.

 What will this NGO achieve in this decade?
 It is safe to write that TEF will emerge to become a highly respected institution with footprints in all the major areas in African governance and business leadership .By teaming up with The Tony Blair Africa Governance Initiative (AGI), TEF seeks to develop governments’ capacity to stimulate private-sector growth.